Lagos, the Beautiful

 I was unprepared.
 I did not have my visa confirmed before I left for the airport.
 I needed a visa to board.
 When I got up I googled if I need a visa.
 “Yes!, I need one.”
 Must be pre-arranged.
 Minette was still asleep.
 I sat on the bed after getting dressed and she asked me if something was wrong.
 She sat up immediately.
 I told her I don’t think I will get on the plain.
 “Go to the airport and if they don’t let you on the flight, then that is how it works out!”
 Her advice was sound.

 At the airport after being told I will not get on the plain with no visa letter, I contacted Franjo who was boarding in Germany at that moment.
-Franjo contacted Arun who pre-arranged everything and simply forgot to sent me the visa letter.
+Franjo contacted Arun who pre-arranged everything and simply forgot to send me the visa letter.
 I was swiftly sorted out and on the plain.

 Finally, on the flight, the poor state of the aircraft continued with no in-flight services apart from a poorly prepared meal.